 Address: No.17, Jalan Pusat Perniagaan Pertama, Jalan Silibin, 30100 Ipoh, Perak Phone / WhatsApp: 012-943 3882 Email: Silibin@serimediclinic.my

 Walk-ins welcome.
-Booking recommended for screening packages and longer consultations.
+No appointment is needed — walk in during opening hours.
 We are a panel clinic for major Malaysian insurers and PERKESO.

 Closer to Kampar?
 Try our other branch